dshanley/contentcamel.io/hugo/content/pricing.md

 aliases:
 - "/plans/"
 type: pricing
-weight: 1
+weight: 3
-publishdate: 2017-12-31T04:00:00.000+00:00
+publishdate: 2019-12-31T04:00:00.000+00:00
 expirydate: 2030-01-01T04:00:00.000+00:00
 date: 2020-03-23
 faqs:
-- headline: Do you support all static site generators?
-  textline: Forestry is able to edit Markdown, JSON, YAML and TOML files, no matter
-    your SSG of choice.
+- headline: Is there a setup fee?
+  textline: No. Unlike some enterprise competitors, there are no setup fees on any of our plans.
+- headline: Do I need to enter payment details to sign up?
+  textline: Nope.
+You can sign up and use Content Camel for 14 days without entering your payment details.
+At the end of your trial, or when you decide to go live with Content Camel, you will need to pick a plan and enter your payment details.
-- headline: Can I use the free plan for commercial use?
+- headline: Can I cancel my account at any time?
-  textline: Yes, we only bill based on number of users contributing to a site, you
-    get 3 collaborators for free.
+  textline: Yes.
+If you ever decide that Content Camel isn’t the best platform for your business, simply cancel your account.
+We don't lock you into annual or multi-year plans.
+- headline: How long are your contracts?
+  textline: All Content Camel plans are month to month unless you sign up for a discounted annual plan.
-- headline: Do you offer non-profit discounts?
+- headline: Do you offer any discounted plans?
-  textline: Our free plan should be enough for small non-profits.
-If you need more
-    than three collaborators, and you’re part of a 501©(3) non-profit organization, please <a href="mailto:dan@forestry.io">email us</a> your paperwork, and we’ll verify your status before reaching out about any custom plans.
+  textline: Yes, we offer a 10% discount on annual plans when they are paid upfront.
-- headline: Do I need to configure my project?
+- headline: Can I change my plan later on?
-  textline: You can use a pre-configured starter or import your repository, point
+  textline: Absolutely!
+You can upgrade or downgrade your plan at any time.
-    to your content and you'll get a custom CMS.
-Define your <a href="/docs/settings/content-sections/">custom sections</a> and your <a href="/docs/settings/front-matter-templates/">front matter
-    templates</a> and you're good to go!
-- headline: What is a User?
-  textline: A _User_ refers to people in your Organization who have access to your
-    sites and who are assigned a specific role (only available on paid plans).
-- textline: <a href="/docs/editing/remote-admin/" title="">Forestry Remote</a> allows
-    you to install the Forestry CMS on your site (mysite.com/admin) via a single html file.
-No updates required
-  headline: What is Forestry Remote?
 headline: ''
-description: From free to Enterprise, pick up the plan that fits your needs.
+description: From Individual to Enterprise, pick up the plan that fits your needs.
 textline: ''
 images: []
 authors: []